Lemoncode/svelte-workshop/01-binding-color-picker/README.md

 </main>
 ```

-And Let's give a try
+Let's give a try

-That was cool, specially if we come from a React background, buuut Svelte offers us another flavor more Vue style, and event dispatcher, let's give a try:
+That was cool, specially if we come from a React background, buuut Svelte offers us another flavor more in the Vue style, we can make use of an event dispatcher, let's give a try:

 In our child component we will instantiate a new event dispatcher (this must be
 called before the component is instantiated).